Leonberg: Town mayors

 A head of local administration - an executive official called the Schultheiss - was first appointed in Leonberg in 1304.
 In 1425, this was replaced by a Vogt, a type of reeve.
 By 1535, responsibility was shared by a senior and junior governor, both of whom were selected by a local judge.
 After the 15th century, two burgomasters were replaced by a type of senior district magistrate (Oberamtmann) in 1759.
 A town council has existed in Leonberg since 1312; in 1523, it had eight members.

 In 1930, the interim designation of town mayor was replaced by the now common burgomaster whose status was raised to Oberbürgermeister (senior mayor) in 1963.
-He or she is elected for eight years through a direct vote, and chairs the borough council.
+The mayor is elected for eight years through a direct vote, and chairs the borough council.